MILK TEETH OR PRIMARY TEETH are overlooked AND neglected. the foremost common reason is that they’re to get replaced by new ones.

-They give the face its normal appearance.
+They offer the face its normal look.

 They aid in the development of clear speech.

-They help attain good overall health (missing or decayed teeth make it difficult to chew causing children to reject foods).
+They help attain good overall health (missing or decayed teeth make it troublesome to chew causing kids to reject foods).

-Many of us don’t care for the milk teeth knowing they are suppose to shed off one day and the new ones will come..BUT on a contrary they have significant role in proper eruption of the permanent teeth.Every tooth has got a range of schedule of their emergence and shedding.
+However on a contrary, they need a significant role in the correct eruption of the permanent teeth.
+Each tooth has a range of a schedule of their emergence and shedding.

 Shedding out of milk teeth and the emergence of permanent teeth is the simultaneous process.

-some times many parents think this is a double teeth but this is not the fact.While milk teeth are in the mouth the permanent teeth starts erupting giving a false look of double teeth.
+Some times, several parents assume these are double teeth, however this is often not the fact. while milk teeth are within the mouth, the permanent teeth give a false look of double teeth.

-- You can help reduce the risk of tooth decay.
-Never allow your infant or toddler to fall asleep with a bottle containing milk, formula, fruit juices or sweetened liquid.
+You can help reduce the risk of cavity.
+Never allow your kid or toddler to go to sleep with a bottle containing milk, formula, fruit juices, or sweetened liquid.
 Don’t dip a pacifier in sugar or honey.